LEFD/sweetdracula-monokai/README.md

 1. in VS Code, open the Extensions view (`Ctrl + Shift + X` / `⇧ ⌘ X`)
 2. in the search box, search for "Sweet Dracula Monokai"
-3. press "Install" and choose "Sweet Dracula Monokai" from the dropdown menu
+3. press "Install" and choose "Sweet Dracula Monokai" from the Command Palette
 4. ⭐[rate the theme 5 stars](https://marketplace.visualstudio.com/items?itemName=lefd.sweetdracula-monokai&ssr=false#review-details)

 ## Editor Settings in Screenshot